KiaKafaei1/Data_Science_Portfolio/README.md

 further improvement of the app functionalities.
 The object detection algorithm Faster RCNN (Regional Convolutional Neural Network) is chosen for this task.
-The project was done in collaboration with 4 other collegeagues as part of a Deep learning course at DTU.

 ![image](https://github.com/KiaKafaei1/Data_Science_Portfolio/blob/master/Predicting_Mackerels/Map_of_Mackerels.PNG)